- Why home birth?

 Why are the outcomes for home birth so good overall?

-Labours tend to progress well at home, where the mother is relaxed and free to move as she wishes.
+Labours tend to progress well at home, where the client is relaxed and free to move as they wish.
 This often means there is less need for intervention such as drugs to speed up labour, or delivery with forceps or vacuum.
 A person delivering in their own environment has a greater control over the birth process because the caregivers are “guests” in their environment, rather than the other way around.
 Finally, there is less risk of infection at home, for both delivering person and baby.

 What if something goes wrong?